LionelBirglen/LinkageKinematicModels/README.md

 | Spherical RRR Serial Chain* | ✓ | ✓ | — | ✓ | ✓ | — |
 | Spherical Four-Bar Linkage* | ✓ | ✓ | — | ✓ | ✓ | — |

-*: preliminary versions, not as well polished as prevous linkages.
+*: preliminary versions, not as well polished as prevous linkages.<br/>
+For mechanism definition, points, angles, and lengths convention see gui files.

 ---